Languages and Collations (Analysis Services)

 In Properties, set Language and Collation.
 The values you choose will be used by all cube objects, including cube dimensions and measures, and affects processing and query operations.

 The only way to embed alternate language and collation properties on objects within the cube is through translations.
-See Translations (Analysis Services) for details.
+See Translation support in Analysis Services for details.

 Language and collation settings are inherited once when the object is created.
 Subsequent changes to those properties must be done manually.
 One approach for changing collation multiple objects quickly is to use an ALTER command on an XMLA script.